 - 61. For broadcasting rights, two groups have approached Red and Blue.
 One such group is made up of Nego TV, the largest TV network in Negoland, and Abu TV, the second largest TV network in Arbitria.
-This group is willing to buy broadcasting rights for all games for a total price of US\$9 million.
+This group is willing to buy broadcasting rights for all games for a total price of the sum of US\$3.5 million (fixed amount) and 50% of the total amount of the estimated price of broadcasting rights (see Exhibit 12) of 15 sports which are to be decided to be held (floating amount).
 Its purchase, however, will come with strings attached, that is, it will not permit any real-time streaming or distribution of the games, including the videos produced by either Red or Blue, other than real-time terrestrial broadcasting by the group.
 The other group is composed of TV Negoland, the second largest TV network in Negoland, and Arbitria Broadcasting, the largest TV network in Arbitria.
-This group is willing to buy broadcasting rights for 10 out of the 15 sports to be contested for US\$8 million, and they will decide which 10 sports to buy later when all sports are finalized.
+This group is willing to buy broadcasting rights for 10 out of the 15 sports to be contested for the sum of US\$4.5 million (fixed amount) and 40% of the total amount of the estimated price of broadcasting rights (see Exhibit 12) of 10 sports of 15 sports (floating amount), and they will decide which 10 sports to buy later when all sports are finalized.
 This group will not prevent either Red or Blue from doing simultaneous streaming or televising of the video content it produces over its own channels.
 During the next negotiation session, Red and Blue are to decide which group should be given priority in negotiating the deal. - 62.
 During the next negotiation session, you are not prevented from discussing matters in addition to the settlement regarding the disputes brought to arbitration, collaboration between Red and Blue in the sphere of sports business, and the second Nego-Abu Cup, but you are required to decide on a direction in which these matters will be processed, at least.
 Details may be decided later, but if no agreement is reached during the next negotiation session on the basic direction in which to take future action, the arbitration proceedings must resume.
 In addition, your inability to reach an agreement may result in a decision not to stage the second Nego-Abu Cup.